+A4).
 21 In case of disaggregated imports, we have also tested for suitable lags of raw material and capital goods.
+22 The electricity coefficient for total imports is 0.27 house of the state of th

-22 The elasticity coefficient for total imports is 0.36; however, the average elasticity for raw material and capital goods is 0.22.
+22 The elasticity coefficient for total imports is 0.37; however, the average elasticity coefficient for raw material and capital goods is 0.20 (which is an average of raw material and capital import coefficients).
 This is primarily due to data coverage, as in total imports other than raw material and capital goods, manufactured goods and miscellaneous items are also included.